Teaching Black history in February and every month afterwards

 Resources for Black History Month

 Nearpod has free lessons that spotlight Black heroes.
 They’re perfect for using during Black History Month, or all year.
-Check out the free lessons, and read on for more resources and how to use them!
+Check out our hundreds of free lessons, and read on for more resources and how to use them!

 As the month of February approaches, teachers are reminded of Black History Month and preparing lessons to highlight the event.
 What do you most remember learning about Black history in school?
 Hearing MLK’s “I Have a Dream” speech?
 Rosa Parks refusing to give up her seat?
 Slavery?
 There is no intent to discredit these crucial lessons and historical events, but these are more of a highlight reel of Black history.